-- a) Two directors of the Company are also directors and 50% (in the aggregate) shareholders of Lease Busters Inc. Another director is a partner in a legal firm which provides services to the Company. - b) A firm controlled by a director of the Company has been retained for sales consulting for the Company. - c) Management salaries were paid to certain directors of the Company. - d) \$180,000 in Goodwill was acquired from Cybernet Finder Corporation, which is owned by a director of Armada Data Corporation. - e) Included in IT revenue is \$ 8,266 from Lease Busters Inc.
+- a) One director of the Company is also a director and 25% shareholder of Lease Busters Inc. Another director is a partner in a legal firm which provides services to the Company. - b) A firm controlled by a director of the Company has been retained for sales consulting for the Company. - c) Management salaries were paid to certain directors of the Company. - d) \$180,000 in Goodwill was acquired from Cybernet Finder Corporation, which is owned by a director of Armada Data Corporation. - e) Included in IT revenue is \$ 13,191 from Lease Busters Inc.